ddclient/ddclient.github.io/protocols.md

 # dslreports

-The 'dslreports1' protocol is used by a free DSL monitoring service offered by www.dslreports.com.
+The `dslreports1` protocol is used by a free DSL monitoring service offered by www.dslreports.com.

-Configuration variables applicable to the 'dslreports1' protocol are: [[br]]
+Applicable configuration variables:

 configuration          | information
 -----------------------|-------------